shivarya/epicsearch/README.md

 **npm install epicsearch**

-It is elasticsearch nodejs module (latest v4.0.2) made ++
+EpicSearch is ElasticSearch in nodejs (v4.0.2) made ++

 Just replace require ('elasticsearch') with
 **var es = require('epicsearch')**

-And enjoy some cool functionality on top of what native elasticsearch client provides.
+And enjoy some additional functionality on top of what native elasticsearch client provides.

+Just Added a major performance upgrade: bulk batching of important elasticsearch methods like get/mget/bulk_index/search/msearch
+**Note: This documentation is currently outdated.
+Will update it soon**

 **es.mpu({query_index: "queries",Docs:docs}).then**
-You can run interesting transformations, or rule based decisions, on top of a steadily flowing input stream of tweets.
+You can do document transformations on top of a steadily flowing input stream of tweets.
 Allows you to update JSON documents with rules/update logic registered as percolate queries in your Elasticsearch instanced.
 The update logic has JSON based DSL, which is documented in percolator/mpu.js

 **es.get_first({index:'test',type:'test',key:'name',val:['master','silv3r']},'sort':{'field_name':'desc'}).then**